Work Safety & Health ; Health Management

 2005 saw Nippon Kayaku’s then-president release the Declaration on the Introduction of a Mental Health Care System and give thorough instruction to company management.
 Of importance to mental health care is for every employee to continually gather proper knowledge and recognition of the issues at hand so that they may swiftly detect mentally-suffering colleagues and work on preventative measures.
 At that point was emphasis placed on the initiative of “thinking of ways to prevent mental suffering as a top priority.”

-In line with revisions to Occupational Health and Safety Law, we began conducting stress checks on an annual basis in FY2015, with an employee take-up rate of over 97% in every year since.
-(Indeed, the take-up rate for FY2023 reached 98%).
+Enlisting the help of guest lecturers from the EAP*, we commenced our Mental Health Training in FY2005, and in FY2006 devised a 3-year plan which made such training available to every employee.
+We have also set up e-learning initiatives to ease access to the training for the hearing impaired and for salespersons or other employee groups who are difficult to gather in a single place.
+For those obliged to take time off work due to mental health issues, we have set up a Return-to-Work Program.
+Links are forged between the employee’s supervisor, an occupational health physician and a counselor as part of a smooth Return-to-Work Support System that places priority on relapse prevention.
+2 In line with revisions to Occupational Health and Safety Law, we began conducting stress checks on an annual basis in FY2015, with an employee take-up rate of over 97% in every year since.
+(Indeed, the take-up rate for FY2024 reached 96.6%).
 Stress check results not only allow us to ascertain an individual’s stress situation, but to analyze each organization, grasp high-stress workplaces and take follow-up actions.

 • *EAP: Employee Assistance Program